MattCCC/fetchff/README.md

 > `throwError`
 > An exception with Error object will be triggered.
 Using this approach you need to remember to set try/catch per each request to catch exceptions properly.

+`flattenResponse`
+Default `true`

+Flattens nested response.data so you can avoid writing `response.data.data` and obtain response directly.
+Response is flattened when there is a "data" within Axios' response "data", and no other object properties set.

 `timeout`
 Default `30000`